virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```
 where:
 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed.
- One of these three parameters is required.
+One of these parameters is required.
- - `count` - nodes total count after action will be finished
+ - `count` - nodes total count after action is finished

 ###SetExtIpEnabled
-Available for node types
+Available for all nodes
 ```
 {
   "setExtIpEnabled": [